Shaileshwar551/web-development/README.md

 # Image Search Engine Web Application
 This app allows users to search for and view high-quality images from Unsplash.
 It leverages the Unsplash API to fetch and display images based on user search queries.

+# Movie Search Engine Web Application
+This application utilizes the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch movie and TV show data, including images.
+Please note that you'll need to sign up for a free TMDB account to obtain an API key, which is required to access their API.

 Happy coding! 🚀